Senate Confirms Abdullahi as FCT Chief Judge

-The Senate at Wednesday plenary approved the appointment of Justice Salisu Garba Abdullahi as the Chief Judge of the High Court of the Federal Capital Territory, Abuja.
+The Senate at yesterday’s plenary approved the appointment of Justice Salisu Garba Abdullahi as the Chief Judge of the High Court of the Federal Capital Territory (FCT), Abuja.

 The approval followed the consideration and adoption of the report of the Senate Committee on Judiciary, Human Rights and Legal Matters which screened the judge.